 Community care services

 Public health services provided in the community in Ireland are sometimes referred to as community care services.
 They are generally provided by the Health Service Executive (HSE).
-Community care services may also be provided by voluntary organisations in conjunction with, or on behalf of, the HSE.
-There is a wide variation in the level of services available in different parts of the country.
+Community care services may also be provided by other organisations in conjunction with, or on behalf of, the HSE.
+The level of services that are available varies in different parts of the country.

 In general, medical card holders are entitled to community care services free of charge.
-Non-medical card holders may also be entitled but it is not always possible to actually get the services.
+Non-medical card holders may also be able to access services, depending on availability, but medical card holders may be prioritised.